 Myriam Ramírez is an associated PhD student based at the University of La Serena, Chile.
 Her thesis focuses on the macroevolutionary patterns of Neotropical parrots.READ MORE

-Myriam Ramírez is interested on ecology and evolution of birds, focused on understanding evolutive origin of certain traits and behaviors across their evolution.
+Myriam Ramírez is interested in the ecology and evolution of birds, focused on understanding evolutionary origin of certain traits and behaviors.
 She is a PhD student at the University of La Serena, Chile.
-Her research focuses on understanding how several environmental and geological changes that occurred in South America have modelated macroevolutionary patterns of Neotropical parrots.
-Currently she is doing an internship on Antonelli Lab under the supervision of Alexander Antonelli, where he is carrying out different analyzes about diversification, trait-evolution and niche evolution on Neotropical parrots.
-At the same time, she coordinates several research projects in ecology whit endemic parrots in Chile.
+Her research focuses on understanding how several environmental and geological changes that occurred in South America have affected macroevolutionary patterns of Neotropical parrots.
+Currently she is doing an internship in the Antonelli Lab under the supervision of Alexandre Antonelli.
+She is carrying out different analyses about diversification, trait-evolution and niche evolution on Neotropical parrots.
+At the same time, she is working with several research projects in ecology that assess endemic parrots in Chile.